-We presented \textbf{SketchAssist}, an interactive sketch drawing assistant that unifies instruction‑guided editing and line‑guided region redrawing for practical, coarse‑to‑fine creation.
-On the data side, we introduced a controllable pipeline that builds attribute‑addition sequences from attribute‑free bases, forms multi‑step edit chains, and broadens stylistic coverage.
-On the model side, we repurpose RGB channels to encode sketch, mask, and guidance in a single input interface, and integrate a task‑guided mixture‑of‑experts into LoRA to specialize across modes while preserving structure and style.
-Experiments demonstrate state‑of‑the‑art results across both instruction‑guided and line‑guided scenarios, with strong instruction adherence, structural fidelity, and stylistic consistency.
+We present \textbf{SketchAssist}, an interactive sketch drawing assistant that unifies instruction-guided editing and line-guided region redrawing for practical, coarse-to-fine creation.
+On the data side, we introduce a controllable pipeline that constructs attribute-edit sequences from attribute-free bases, forms multi-step edit chains, and expands stylistic diversity.
+On the model side, we use RGB channels as a unified input representation to encode sketches, masks, and guidance signals, and integrate a task-guided Mixture-of-Experts into LoRA to adapt across editing modes while preserving structure and style.
+Experiments demonstrate state-of-the-art performance on both instruction-guided and line-guided tasks, with strong instruction adherence, structural fidelity, and stylistic consistency.

 {

 }

 \maketitlesupplementary